-(1) The value realized equals the difference between the option exercise price and the fair market value of Landec Common Stock on the date of exercise, multiplied by the number of shares for which the option was exercised.
+- (1) The value realized equals the difference between the option exercise price and the fair market value of Landec Common Stock on the date of exercise, multiplied by the number of shares for which the option was exercised. - (2) Mr. Steele exercised options to purchase 121,785 shares of Common Stock and received 34,514 shares of Landec Common Stock.
+The value of 87,271 shares was used to cover the exercise price and taxes on a portion of the options exercised.